 4.1.
-The government or the regulatory body should identify in advance the types of facilities and activities for which a radiological environmental impact assessment is required or the criteria to decide, on a case-by case basis, the need (or not-need) of such an assessment.
+The government or the regulatory body should identify in advance the types of facilities and activities for which a radiological environmental impact assessment is required or the criteria to decide, on a case-by-case basis, the need (or no-need) of such an assessment.
+In general, X-Ray generators, small laboratories, applications in medicine for diagnostic or industrial applications using sealed sources, and any other facilities or activities where radiation sources or generators are used, processed or stored in a form and at a scale that impact to the public and the environment is not expected during normal and accidental situations, should be excluded from the need of such an assessment.